How to Open an Inground Pool in 13 Steps

 Depending on the results of your water test, you may need a few pool chemicals in addition to shock to balance your water chemistry.

-You may buy a start-up chemical kit If you click this link and make a purchase, we earn a commission at no additional cost to you. which should include everything you need, or you can test your water, then buy only the chemicals your pool requires.
+You may buy a start-up chemical kit that should include everything you need, or you can test your water and then buy only the chemicals your pool requires.

 You may also need: